NeosIT/active-directory-integration2/readme.txt

 * CHANGED: PHP 8.0 compatibility has been added (ADI-718, gh-#132, gh-#137)
 * FIXED: Deprecation warning when trying to send mail notification for blocked users (ADI-719)
 * FIXED: Option "Blog admin sets the option value." had no effect in Multisite environments (gh-#124)
+* DEPRECATION-WARNING: For the upcoming release 2.3.0 we will remove "Internal password migration" (gh-#136), "Automatic user creation" (gh-#134) and "Email address conflict handling" (gh-#133)
+* DEV: Slightly transition new issues to GitHub instead of internal Jira

 = 2.1.12 =
 * ADDED: PR gh-#107: allow self signed certificates